Alternative approach to time-delay interferometry with optical frequency comb: Theoretical description

 \subsection{Pseudorange estimation}

 Finally, we show how to estimate the time derivative of the interspacecraft pseudorange using the carrier-carrier beatnote measurements.
 The pseudorange is defined as the time difference between the emission and the reception of the laser light according to the onboard clocks on the emitting and receiving spacecraft, respectively~\cite{Hartwig2022}.
-Hence, the phase of the laser $j$, namely $\phi_j$, at the reception by spacecraft $i$ in the time frame of its clock $i$ is related via the pseudorange $d^{\tau_i}_{ij}$ to the phase of the laser at its emission by spacecraft $j$ in the time frame of the clock $j$ as follows:
+Hence, the phase of the laser $j$, namely $\phi_j$, at the reception by spacecraft $i$ according to clock $i$ is related via the pseudorange $d^{\tau_i}_{ij}$ to $\phi_j$ at its emission by spacecraft $j$ according to clock $j$ as follows:

 Ideally, we measure the phase of a beatnote between the primary lasers associated with the onboard clocks.
 Let us assume that this measurement exists for now; in that case, such an interspacecraft interferometer at spacecraft $i$ reads: